Fund title: Turing Scheme

 The programme will support international engagement by enhancing existing partnerships and encouraging organisations to forge new relationships.
 It will help the participants to develop new skills, gain vital international experience and boost their employability and confidence.

-The scheme will open in March for applications for placements in the 2021-22 academic year as follows:
+The scheme is now open for applications for placements in the 2021-22 academic year as follows:

 HE sector – students can attend a study or traineeship placement abroad.
 The placement can be with any non-UK HE provider or organisation that is active in the labour market or in the fields of education and training.
 Placements can last from four weeks to 12 months.